 The museum is open Monday to Friday from 10 a.m. to 5 p.m. and Saturdays from 11 a.m. to 3 p.m.
 The museum is closed Sundays and federal holidays.
 There is a gift shop.

-Please check our locations page to obtain information about local mass transportation systems, to view a larger area map, and to obtain driving directions.
+Please check our location page to obtain information about local mass transportation systems, to view a larger area map, and to obtain driving and parking directions.

 School and group tours are welcome at the museum.
 Please contact email@example.com or the Office of the Chief Communications Officer at 571-272-8400 at least two weeks ahead of time to schedule a tour.